tomcam/appscripting.github.io/dropdown-form-apps-script.md

 A blank sheet appears.

 * Choose `Tools` > `Script editor`
-* Replace the code in `Code.gs` with the following:
+* Replace the contents of `Code.gs` with the following:

 ```js
 /* Built-in function that runs automatically when spreadsheet is opened. */